Visiting British Columbia, Canada

 Note: If visiting in winter, avoid driving during blizzards.
 The roads will be very slippery and accidents tend to happen.

 Let me start by saying it out loud; Canadians must be some of the friendliest people on Earth.
 They are very laid back, welcoming and easy to talk to.
 Especially if you have a bit of an accent, you are guaranteed to be trapped in conversations with total strangers in the most everyday situations.
 So learn your small talk, especially if you are from Finland (or any other country where small talk doesn’t really exist).
 Of course, every country has their bad apples, but generally speaking Canadians are very nice people and the whole culture seems to be about being polite.
 Well, as long as their favorite hockey team didn’t just lose!

 Food is good, and you got to try Poutine.
 Fast food poutine is pretty meh, soggy fries with gravy and cheese curds.
 But once you go to an actual restaurant which serves proper poutine, it takes a very special person not to like it.
 I’m not very into fine dining, so don’t expect any advice on that matter from me.
 But for fast food and casual food, Canada has got their fair share of restaurants.
-Red Rocket is awesome BTW.
+Red Robin is awesome BTW.

 Since I have stayed over at my girlfriend’s and her relatives’ places, I can’t really comment on whether the accommodation is expensive or cheap.
 It’s obvious that it’s going to be more expensive during the best seasons though.